 \section{Introduction}

-Representations of affine Hecke algebras $\afHr=\afHr_{\mathbb C}$ of type $A$ with a parameter $q\in\mathbb C$ link, on the one hand, representations of Ariki-Koike algebra \cite{AK} or cyclotomic Hecke algebra \cite{BM} $\sH_{\udu}(r)$ with extra parameters $\udu=(u_1,\ldots,u_m)$ and link, on the other hand, representations of quantum loop algebras $\rmU_q(\afgl)$ of $\mathfrak{gl}_n$, when $q$ is not a root of unity.
-In the latter case, irreducible $\afHr$-modules $V_\fks$ have been classified by Rogawski \cite{Ro1}, built on Zelevinsky \cite{Ze}, in terms of multisegments $\fks$.
-Moreover, by the affine quantum Schur--Weyl duality developed in \cite{DDF}, this classification determines in turn the isomorphism types of irreducible modules of the affine $q$-Schur algebras $\afSr$, which are inflated to irreducible $\rmU_q(\afgl)$-modules.
-Thus, by \cite{FM}, we may index these irreducible modules by Drinfeld multipolynomials.
+Representations of affine Hecke algebras $\afHr=\afHr_{\mathbb C}$ of type $A$ with a parameter $q\in\mathbb C$ link, on the one hand, representations of quantum loop algebras $\rmU_q(\afgl)$ of $\mathfrak{gl}_n$ and link, on the other hand, representations of Ariki-Koike algebra \cite{AK} (or cyclotomic Hecke algebra \cite{BM}) $\sH_{\udu}(r)$ with extra parameters $\udu=(u_1,\ldots,u_m)$.
+Irreducible $\afHr$-modules $V_\fks$ have been classified by Zelevinsky \cite{Ze} and Rogawski \cite{Ro1} in terms of multisegments $\fks$.
+By the (partial) affine Schur--Weyl duality developed in \cite{DDF}, this classification determines in turn the isomorphism classes of irreducible modules of the affine $q$-Schur algebras $\afSr$, which are inflated to irreducible $\rmU_q(\afgl)$-modules.
+Thus, by \cite{FM}, we may index these inflated irreducible modules by Drinfeld multipolynomials.

-However, irreducible $\afHr$-modules are also inflations of irreducible $\AKa$-modules which are labelled by Kleshchev multipartitions \cite{Ar}.
-Thus, a Kleshchev multipartition defines an irreducible $\afHr$-modules and, hence, an irreducible $\rmU_q(\afgl)$-module and then a Drinfeld multipolynomial.
-So it is natural to ask how a Kleshchev multipartition of $r$ determines an $n$-tuple of Drinfeld polynomials.
-Since this determination relation is a many-to-one relation, a second natural question is how to single out certain Kleshchev multipartitions to obtain a one-to-one relation.
+Irreducible $\afHr$-modules are also inflations of irreducible $\AKa$-modules which are labelled by Kleshchev multipartitions \cite{Ar}.
+Thus, a Kleshchev multipartition determines an irreducible $\afHr$-modules and, hence, an irreducible $\rmU_q(\afgl)$-module and then a Drinfeld multipolynomial.
+So it is natural to ask how a given Kleshchev multipartition of $r$ gives rise to an $n$-tuple of Drinfeld polynomials.
+Since this relation is a many-to-one relation, a second natural question is how to single out certain Kleshchev multipartitions to obtain a one-to-one relation.
 The purpose of this paper is to answer these two questions.